top of page

 3. The technical competition rules for each of the events are those established by the WORLD SKATE INLINE FREESTYLE REGULATIONS and included in the 2025 competition rules of the FPP National Inline Freestyle Committee for events held in Portugal, available at the following link - Inline Freestyle Rulebook (last version 2020).

-Awards and Podiums (see TABLES)
+Awards and Podiums (see PICTURES)

-4. The Classic Pairs competition will be held with a single category (mixed absolute) regardless of gender and age.
+3. The Classic Pairs competition will be held with a single category (mixed absolute) regardless of gender and age.

 Iceshow Freestyle Association: